 Indoor Obstacle Course

 Blankets and chairs could make a tunnel.
 A hula-hoop can be used to have your dog jump through.
-An upside-down basket could work as a jump for a larger dog.
+Upside-down laundry baskets make a good jump for larger dogs.
 Use your imagination and be creative.

-Once you have your obstacle course set up encourage your dog to go through it.
+Once you have your agility course set up encourage your dog to go through it.
 You may need to use some treats to lead your dog through the course the first few times.

-Always have your obstacle course on a sturdy, nonslippery surface, like a carpeted hallway.
+Always have your obstacle course on a sturdy, nonslip surface, like a carpeted hallway.

 Use your judgment and listen to your dog if an obstacle is too scary or challenging for them.